- The information we collect on our website

 - How to contact us

-Custom Heat is a trading name of Custom Heat Limited who are registered in England & Wales No.04239365.
+Custom Heat is a trading name of Custom Heat Limited who are registered in England & Wales No 04239365.
 We are committed to protecting the privacy and security of your personal information.
-We take care to protect the privacy of our customers and users of our products and services that communicate both online and offline with us, at our showroom, over the phone, on social media and through our CRM system.
+We take care to protect the privacy of our customers and users of our products and or services that communicate online or offline with us, in store, events, over the phone, through our mobile applications, websites and social media platforms.

 2. The Information we collect on our website